 Royal Caribbean’s Freedom Class of ships were the largest ships in the world when Freedom of the Seas debuted in 2006.
 At 156K gross tons, these ships carry just over 3,700 passengers.
 Additional ships in this Royal Caribbean cruise ship class include Liberty of the Seas (2007) and Independence of the Seas (2008).
 When considering Royal Caribbean ships by size, these ships are larger versions of the Voyager Class.

-During its refurbishment in 2019, Independence of the Seas received laser tag, an escape room, and the Sky Pad.
-The Sky Pad is an outdoor bungee trampoline experience with virtual reality components.
+During its refurbishment in 2019, Independence of the Seas received laser tag and an escape room.
 The ship also received some new restaurants including Playmakers, Izumi, and Fish & Ships.

 Freedom of the Seas was the most recent ship in this class to undergo the Royal amplification process.